Entropic Gromov-Wasserstein between Gaussian Distributions: On detailed calculation of

-It is cubic equation, then it has either three real roots or one real root.
+Since it is a cubic equation, it has either three real roots or one real root.
 In the first case, we know that it has at least one positive root, since the highest coefficient of the equation is positive.
-Assume that it has another two positive root.
+Assume that it has other two positive roots.
 By applying Viete's theorem, we get